-Beyond those five basic elements, Laurie Williams, dog trainer and owner/director of behavior counseling and training at Pup ‘N Iron offers online puppy classes.
+My colleague and friend, Laurie Williams, dog trainer and owner/director of behavior counseling and training at Pup ‘N Iron offers online puppy classes.

 In Pup ‘N Iron’s online puppy kindergarten classes, pet parents who own a pup up to seven months of age will learn:

 - Basic obedience and manners to get your pup used to following your direction using positive reinforcement and rewards (we never use fear and intimidation!).

 - Overall problem solving will make housebreaking easier and show your puppy what is and isn’t acceptable behavior.

 - Impulse control exercises that prompt your puppy to make good choices.

 - Appropriate games to play with your puppy that is both fun and educational

 - Guidance for socialization despite social distancing constraints during indoor time.